 Go forth and pitch!

 There you have it.
 If the EBAN Winter Summit did one thing for me it was to broaden my own horizons on the secret of pitching to angel investors.
-As well as reinforce my grasp of the alternative, lean accelerator approach we follow at Starttech.
+As well as reinforce my grasp of the alternative, venture building approach we follow at Starttech.

 Aside from aligning with many of the above learnings gained from the Munich experience, I would add a few other perhaps more practical points.
 Be confident yet humble, and present the solid team behind the startup.
 Show that what you about, ultimately, is not just about ROI for investors.
 Show that you aim to provide real world value; to give something back, if you like.
 Because, in the end, always remind yourself that any investment you are after is the medium, not the end objective.
 So off with you, go forth and pitch!